 - Crepitans, which are sharp sounds.

-- Wheezing, which is an acute whistling caused by narrowing of the bronchial tubes.
+- Wheezing is a sharp whistling caused by the narrowing of the bronchial tubes.

 - Stridor, which is a loud, vibrating sound caused by the narrowing of the trachea